m4xmorris/terraform-digitalocean-static-site/README.md

 ```
 See [variables.tf](variables.tf) for variable descriptions and examples.

+The app's default ingress URL can be found in the TF output `module.static_site.default_ingress`.

 Optionally, this module is able to automatically create Cloudflare DNS records pointing to your app.

 To enable this, set the following variables in your `module` block.